 Imarat e Sharaiyah Hind New Delhi and Markazi Ruyat e Hilal Committee, Jama Masjid Mumbai, also confirmed the sight of the moon today.

-Reports on lunar targeting have also been confirmed by the Goalpada district of Assam, the Deoband of Uttar Pradesh and the Sitamarhi and Bhagalpur areas of Bihar.
-“The new moon is today, Friday,” said Khursid Anwer Qasmi, Qazi e Shariat Bhagalpur.
+Reports on lunar targeting have also been confirmed by the Goalpada district of Assam, the Deoband of Uttar Pradesh, and the Sitamarhi and Bhagalpur areas of Bihar.
+“The new moon is today, Friday,” said Khurshid Anwer Qasmi, Qazi e Shariat Bhagalpur.

-Today in India, Pakistan and Bangladesh see the moon, Friday, August 2, 2019, and then Muslims from these countries will celebrate Eid al Adha on Monday, August 12, 2019 (also known as Eid ul Azha or Bakra Eid). ).
-Other, Eid al Adha will be celebrated on Tuesday, August 13, 2019.
+In India, Pakistan and Bangladesh see the moon, Saturday, August 1, 2020, and then Muslims from these countries will celebrate Eid al Adha on Friday, July 31, 2020 (also known as Eid ul Azha or Bakra Eid).

-Saudi Arabia and other Arab countries have announced that they will celebrate Eid al Adha in these countries on August 11, 2019.
-The announcement was made after the Saudi Royal Court confirmed the sight of Dhul Hijjah on Thursday, August 1, 2019.
+Saudi Arabia and other Arab countries have announced that they will celebrate Eid al Adha in these countries on July 31, 2020.
+The announcement was made after the Saudi Royal Court confirmed.

 The celebration of Haj and Eid al Adha (also known as Bakra Eid, Eid ul Azha and Eid uz Zuha in the Indian subcontinent) is to commemorate the Prophet Ibrahim, his noble wife Hagrid and their son Prophet Ismail The sacrifices made (peace to all of them).